RusselFabroa/RusselFabroa/README.md

 - 👋 Hi, I’m @RusselFabroa
 - 👀 I’m currently working as Engineer/Software Developer in TDK Philippines Corporation
-- 👀 I’m interested in Web and Mobile App Development
+- 👀 I’m interested in Web and Desktop App Development
-- - 👀 I’m skilled in PHP Laravel and JS
+- 👀 I’m skilled in PHP Laravel, C# Blazor, .Net and JS
-- 🌱 I’m currently learning Flutter Framework & Dart
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ?
 Just dm me in my gmail: fabroa.russel246@gmail.com